Francisco de Medrano y Villa

-Francisco de Medrano y Villa (1570 in Seville – 1607) was a priest and lyric poet of the Spanish Renaissance, renowned as one of Spain's best imitators of Horace, comparing favorably in that respect with Luis de León.
-Francisco was a member of the noble House of Medrano, prominent patrons and contributors of the Spanish Golden Age.
+Francisco de Medrano y Villa (1570 in Seville – 1607) was a priest and lyric poet of the Spanish Renaissance, regarded as one of Spain's best imitators of Horace, comparing favorably in that respect with Luis de León.
+Francisco was a member of the noble House of Medrano, patrons and contributors of the Spanish Golden Age.
 His poetry was posthumously published in Palermo in 1617, together with the works of his friend Pedro Venegas de Saavedra.

 Life

 Francisco de Medrano y Villa was born in Seville in 1570.
 He was the son of Miguel de Medrano and María de Villa.
 Francisco de Medrano died in 1607.

 Education

 Francisco de Medrano, from a wealthy Sevillian banking and commercial family, began his studies at San Hermenegildo College under the Jesuits.
 In 1586, he joined the novitiate of Montilla (Córdoba) and later studied arts in Córdoba (1587).

 Early career

 By 1590, he was assigned to the Jesuit province of Castile, specifically Salamanca, where he absorbed Renaissance poetic styles influenced by Juan Boscán, Garcilaso de la Vega, and Fray Luis de León.
 Ordained as a priest in 1594, he taught at Jesuit colleges in Villagarcía de Campos, Monterrei, and Valladolid, before returning to Salamanca.
 A trip to Rome, mentioned in his poetry, preceded his departure from the Jesuits in 1602, likely due to sympathizing with rebellious members.
 By 1606, he settled in Seville as a secular priest.
-After he left the Society in Jesus in 1602, he dedicated himself fully to poetry.
+After he left the Society of Jesus in 1602, he dedicated himself fully to poetry.